DominicMachado/DominicMachado.github.io/docs/latn-102-s22/cbl-practicum.md

 - Monday, 6:00-6:50 PM (Location TBD)
 - Tuesday, 8:00-8:50 AM (Location TBD)

-Below you will find a schedule for CBL practica.
+Below you will find a schedule and notes for CBL this semester.

 ***